lmlg/zser/README.md

         data = zser.unpack_from (f, rw = True)   # Unpacked in O(1) time.

     lst = data["abc"]
-    # The above returns a 'proxy_list' instead of a python list
+    # The above returns a 'ProxyList' instead of a Python list
     # It consumes a fixed amount of memory, independent of the number
     # of elements.
 It implements mostly the same interface, with some
     # additions to make it easy to share and modify across processes: